Fieldwork

 The terraced construction architectural features on Dhaskalio would have required a controlled master plan, involving the coordination of a substantial workforce operating under some form of authority, at least some skilled labourers and the need for organizational oversight.
 The sophisticated construction techniques and engineering expertise were matched by the metallurgical knowhow.
 Renfrew first defined the importance of metalworking for understanding what he termed ‘the emergence of civilisation’ in the Aegean in the third millennium BCE.
 On Keros two different smelting processes have been identified including imported ore and smelting on site, making Keros the only known smelting site in the Cyclades located at a significant distance from ore sources.
 Keros was also the location of production of obsidian blades, linking the production of obsidian and metal as resources imported mainly from the western Cyclades.
 The evidence for metallurgy and obsidian working on Kavos Promontory further emphasised the highly connected nature of the site and its dependence on external resources for its principal functions.

-In 2025, we begin a new, five-year programme of research.
+In 2025, we began a new, five-year programme of research, which continues into 2026.
 We use the latest micro-archaeological excavation techniques and all-digital recording, including dGPS, digital recording on tablets, lidar and digital photogrammetry.
 We aim to understand how all the different parts of the island were utilised in the early bronze age and develop our understanding of the overall structure, function and date of the site.

-Field school participants will work with experienced excavators and will receive training in the entire excavation procedure including stratigraphic excavation techniques, site recording and survey techniques.
-The work at the site will be combined with activities in the field laboratory.
-Participants will have the chance to work with the many specialists involved in the project to learn about post excavation processing techniques and the different scientific approaches used in a state-of-the-art excavation.
+Field school participants work with experienced excavators and receive training in the entire excavation procedure including stratigraphic excavation techniques, site recording and survey techniques.
+The work at the site is combined with activities in the field laboratory.
+Participants have the chance to work with the many specialists involved in the project to learn about post excavation processing techniques and the different scientific approaches used in a state-of-the-art excavation.

 Field school students will be receiving training and assisting with the many aspects of archaeological fieldwork including flotation, sieving, photogrammetry on the field, georeferencing, micromorphology, photographic documentation of finds, soil chemistry.

-In addition to on-site training, the field school will organise a series of seminars where visiting experts will talk about their work, giving students unique insights into current research and archaeological practice, the Aegean Bronze Age, and the special place of Keros in the Aegean Early Bronze Age.
+In addition to on-site training, the field school will organise a series of seminars where visiting experts present their work, giving students unique insights into current research and archaeological practice, the Aegean Bronze Age, and the special place of Keros in the Aegean Early Bronze Age.

 Keros on the media